itssamuelrowe/binarystars/content/introduction-to-object-oriented-programming/principles-of-object-oriented-programming.md

     * Encapsulation
     * Abstraction

-We will briefly discuss each of these principles in this lecture.
+We will briefly discuss each of these principles in this section.
 In the next few chapters we will learn about them in detail with their applications in Java.

 ## Understanding Classes